Swiss Center for Electronics and Microtechnology: History of its geographical expansion

+Also in 2022, CSEM opened a new office in Bern, Switzerland, located close to the University Hospital Bern.
+The purpose of this office was to further expand CSEM's activities in digital health, with a specific focus on wearable medical devices.

 History

 CSEM was founded in 1984 by The Swiss Federal Council.
 It was created to provide Switzerland with a research and development (R&D) center that would enable the country to keep pace with technological innovation.
 Presently, CSEM operates as a Research and Technology Organization (RTO).
 In 1984, the City of Neuchâtel, in the Canton of Neuchâtel, Switzerland, was chosen as the location for the new research and development center due to its long tradition in watchmaking and its heritage in manufacturing industrial, precision, and mechanical components.

 CSEM was formed by merging three different companies: